neuralmagic/deepsparse/examples/sparsestream/README.md

 ## <div>`STREAM WHILE YOU EAT SOME POPCORN 🍿`</div>

-Tweets should now be streaming in terminal, you should see a dictionary printing with two keys:
+Tweets should now be streaming in terminal, you should see a dictionary printing with three keys:

 - `tweet`: The tweet received from server.
 - `sentiment`: The tweet's sentiment: `bullish` or `bearish` or `neutral`